How does Fluoride Enter Our Drinking Water?

-However, the research supporting the fluoridation of the water supply is out-dated.
-Since the time of the research, there have been several researches suggested fluoride might cause more harm than benefit to us.
+However, the research supporting the fluoridation of the water supply is outdated.
+Since the time of the research, there have been several pieces of research suggesting fluoride might cause more harm than benefit to us.

 This has made the general public look for ways to remove fluoride from tap water.

 The mineral can risk bone and teeth health, cause thyroid malfunctioning, and trigger neurologic disorders besides other health issues.

 Excessive consumption of fluoride can cause fluorosis of the teeth and bones.
 While dental fluorosis has the most impact on children who are still forming their permanent teeth, skeletal fluorosis occurs in adults after prolonged exposure to fluoride in drinking water.

 What needs to be mentioned here is that skeletal fluorosis is not a product of fluoridation of water supplies as the levels are under control.
 It is prevalent among populations that consume groundwater with high fluoride content.